-At a special meeting on September 28, 2021, and at a regular meeting on October 26, 2021, the Board adopted Resolution Nos.
-21-85 and 21-88, proclaiming a local emergency, acknowledging the proclamation of the State of Emergency by Governor's Order No. N-23-20 dated March 4, 2020, and authorizing remote teleconference meetings of the legislative bodies of the Santa Clara Valley Water District (Valley Water), for 30 days per Resolution, through November 30, 2021, pursuant to Brown Act provisions.
+This item is being presented for the Board to consider adopting a resolution proclaiming a local emergency, acknowledging the proclamation of the State of Emergency by Governor's Order No. N-23-20 dated March 4, 2020, and authorizing remote teleconference meetings of the legislative bodies of the Santa Clara Valley Water District (Valley Water), for 30 days (12:01 a.m. on January 15, 2022 to 12:01 a.m. on February 14, 2022) pursuant to Brown Act provisions.